naacl2025-srw/naacl2025-srw.github.io/author.md

 # Author Guidelines
 The ACL has released policies for submission, review and citation.
 Accompanying these are guidelines for authors.
-NAACL-HLT SRW 2024 will adhere to these policies and guidelines.
+NAACL SRW 2025 will adhere to these policies and guidelines.
 Submissions should:

 - __Be relevant__: Submissions to NAACL SRW 2025 should be relevant to the audience.
 - __Be original__: The content of submissions to NAACL SRW 2025 (the ideas, the findings, the results and the words) should be original; that is, should not have been published (or be accepted for publication) in another refereed, archival form (such as a book, a journal, or a conference proceedings).
 Authors are referred to the ACL author guidelines for additional information on what constitutes existing publication.